"Cuba is like going to a whole other planet."

 Old pharmacies had been turned into museums and we marvelled at homeopathic remedies stored in exquisite jars and ledgers listing ingredients to cure various ailments.

-We sauntered through open doors on calle Obispo, a pedestrian street, and found a lovely inner courtyard being used as an art gallery.
+We sauntered through open doors on calle Obispo, and discovered a lovely inner courtyard being used as an art gallery.

 I had wanted to sketch local scenes but it was either too hot and humid or too wet (it rained buckets and we were soaked) to stay in one place for very long.
 I settled for photographs and used these as inspiration for my sketches of Havana..